pojntfx/networked-linux-memsync/docs/main.md

 UDP is a connectionless protocol that does not make the same guarantees about the reliability or ordered delivery of data packets [@postel1980udp].
 This lends UDP a speed advantage over TCP, resulting in less communication overhead.
 Although it lacks TCP's robustness in handling errors and maintaining data order, UDP finds use in applications where speed and latency take precedence over reliability.
 This includes online gaming, video calls, and other real-time communication modes where quick data transmission is crucial even if temporary packet loss occurs.

+TLS is an encryption protocol that intents to secure communication over a public network over the internet [@rescorla2018tls].
+It uses both symmetric and asymmetric encryption, and is used for most internet communication, esp. in combination with HTTP in the form of HTTPS.
+It consists of a handshake phase, in which the parameters necessary to establish a secure connection, as well as session keys and certificates are exchanged, before continuing on to the encrypted data transfer phase.
+Besides this use as a server authentication (through certificate authorities) and encryption method, it is also able to authenticate clients through the use of mutual TLS, where both the client and the server submit a certificate.

 QUIC, a modern UDP-base transport layer protocol, was originally created by Google and standardized by the IETF in 2021[@rfc2021quic].
 It aspires to combine the best qualities of TCP and UDP [@langley2017quic].
 Unlike raw UDP, QUIC ensures the reliability of data transmission and guarantees the ordered delivery of data packets similarly to TCP, while intending to keep UDP's speed advantages.
 One of QUIC's standout features is its ability to reduce connection establishment times, which effectively lowers initial latency.
-It achieves this by merging the typically separate connection and security handshakes, reducing the time taken for a connection to be established.
+It achieves this by merging the typically separate connection and security (TLS) handshakes, reducing the time taken for a connection to be established.
 Additionally, QUIC is designed to prevent the issue of "head-of-line blocking", allowing for the independent delivery of separate data streams.
 This means it can handle the delivery of separate data streams without one stream blocking another, resulting in smoother and more efficient transmission, a feature which is especially important for applications with lots of concurrent transmissions.

 ### Delta Synchronization